 Here are a few ways to instill trust between your recruiting team and your CDL drivers:

 - Lead with personal connections.
 First and foremost, drivers want to feel connected and valued by the recruiters they work with.
-When possible, reach out in person (via phone, text, or video call) to check in with drivers during the application and recruiting process.
-Introduce applicants to current drivers so they can ask questions and get a more trustworthy aspect of the company.
-Track your notes for specific drivers in a public place so that any recruiter talking to the driver can reference and know exactly what has and hasn’t been discussed.
-These little personal touches can go a long way to building trust with drivers.
+When possible, reach out personally (whether via phone, text, or video call) to check in with drivers all throughout the application and recruiting process.
+Introduce applicants to current drivers so they can ask questions and get an unfiltered view of your company.
+Publish your notes for specific drivers in a way that's available to the entire team so that any recruiter talking to the driver can reference and know exactly what has and hasn’t been discussed.
+These little personal touches can go a long way to building and reinforcing trust with drivers.

 - Don’t lose touch when the recruiting process is over.
 Becoming a trusted resource for your drivers means not losing interest in them once they are hired.
 Reach out periodically to see how things are going and address any issues.
 Companies who build this into their post-hire process have the lowest driver turnover in the industry.
 Asking current drivers you worked with during the hiring process to speak with current applicants can show that you value their opinions and trust their judgment.